ciatph/csv-firestore/README.md

    - Create a `.env` file with reference to the `.env.example` file.
    - Encode your own Firebase project settings on the following variables:
      -  `FIREBASE_SERVICE_ACC`
-        -  The project's private key file contents, condensed into one line and minus alll whitespace characters.
+        -  The project's private key file contents, condensed into one line and minus all whitespace characters.
         -  The service account JSON file is generated from the Firebase project's **Project Settings** page, on
            **Project Settings** -> **Service accounts** -> **Generate new private key**
      - `FIREBASE_PRIVATE_KEY`